PaloAltoNetworks/SkilletBuilder/docs/xml.rst

     * return element text: append ``text()`` to the end of the xpath
     * skip XPath tag levels, especially for broader queries: use ``//`` in the XPath instead of explicit tags
     * Filter queries: use ``tag_name[text()='text_value']`` where the tag_name has a specific text_value
-    * search element details then reference attributes further up the tree, use ``..`` for each level up the tree
+    * search element details then reference attributes further up the tree, use ``/../`` for each level up the tree

-Below are example queries and outputs.
+The following sections show in depth examples using the query syntax options above.

 Output an XML Element
 ~~~~~~~~~~~~~~~~~~~~~